-Bill has developed and led leadership learning communities for both emerging and senior leaders from Fargo, North Dakota to Honolulu, Hawaii.
-He was recognized as “Volunteer of the Year” in 2005 by the Northern California Human Resource Council for his work in service to promoting and improving the profession of human resource management.
+Bill has developed and led leadership learning communities for both emerging and senior leaders from Fargo to Honolulu.
 He has acted as an executive coach with the Noyce Leadership Institute and the Stanford Medical Leadership Academy.
 He has taught at the University of San Francisco where he created the core graduate level course on Human Resource Management.

 Originally trained as a cultural anthropologist, Bill holds graduate degrees in systematic theology and clinical counseling.
-He is a licensed marriage and family therapist and is also certified in Critical Incident Stress Debriefing and has worked in organizational trauma recovery.
+He is a licensed marriage and family therapist, is also certified in Critical Incident Stress Debriefing, and has worked in organizational trauma recovery.

 Sam Dorios, Systems and Complexity Associate

 Sam earned a master’s degree in Sustainable Peacebuilding from the University of Wisconsin-Milwaukee.
 He also has bachelor’s degrees in both history and religious studies, having graduated summa cum laude.
-Sam was co-founder and president of the Religious Studies Student Organization at UWM, and served as a representative for two university boards: the Religious Studies Steering Committee and the History Department’s Undergraduate Affairs Committee.
-Prior to joining the Hawaii Leadership Forum, Sam helped run his family’s restaurant and taught Latin at Pilgrim Park Middle School in Brookfield, Wisconsin.
+At UWM, Sam was a member of Phi Beta Kappa, co-founder and president of the Religious Studies Student Organization, and served as a student representative on both the history department's board and the university's religious studies board.

-Lisa Leong is experienced in project management, design and implementation of professional development programs, and event planning.
-With a background in education administration and adult learning, Lisa’s primary focus for the past 15 years has been on providing opportunities to build meaningful professional learning communities through events and ongoing initiatives.
-Lisa has convened more than 200 educational events and programs from large-scale conferences to cohort-based programs.
+Lisa Leong is experienced in the design and implementation of professional development programs and organizational management.
+With a background in education administration and adult learning, Lisa’s primary focus for the past 15 years has been building meaningful professional learning communities through events and ongoing initiatives.

-Previously, Lisa was director of programs for the Hawaii Association of Independent Schools, managing and implementing professional development programs of the 100-member schools community.
-Simultaneously, Lisa served as conference director of the Hawaii Executive Conference, an annual three-day program of the Hawaiian Educational Council for top-level executives and thought leaders across Hawaii and the Pacific.
-Prior to that, she worked in higher education administration, including designing and overseeing the International Health Program for students at New York University School of Medicine.
+Previously, Lisa was director of programs for the Hawaiʻi Association of Independent Schools, leading professional development programs for the 100-member schools.
+Simultaneously, Lisa served as conference director of the Hawaiʻi Executive Conference, an annual three-day program for top-level executives and thought leaders across Hawaiʻi and the Pacific.

-Lisa grew up on the island of Kauai and graduated from Iolani School.
-She earned her bachelor’s degrees in dance and psychology/social behavior from the University of California at Irvine, and received a master’s degree in higher education administration from New York University.
+Lisa grew up on the island of Kauaʻi, graduated from ʻIolani School, and earned her bachelor’s degree from the University of California at Irvine.
+She received a master’s degree in higher education administration from New York University.
 Her community commitments include serving as a board member of Pacific Buddhist Academy.

 Kerry Lezy, Program Associate

-Kerry Lezy is an experienced attorney and educator.
-She brings her diverse skills to this position as program associate, where she provides communications, administrative and logistical support to the Omidyar Fellows program and the Hawaii Leadership Forum.
+Kerry Lezy brings diverse skills to her position as program associate, where she provides communications, administrative, and logistical support to the Omidyar Fellows program and the Hawaiʻi Leadership Forum.

-Previously, as a deputy attorney general, she was responsible for developing, organizing and implementing the Tobacco Enforcement Unit within the State of Hawaii Department of the Attorney General.
-Kerry was also a deputy prosecuting attorney with the City and County of Honolulu.
-She worked for the State of Hawaii Department of Education, teaching in Oahu’s public elementary schools.
+Previously, Kerry was a deputy attorney general with the State of Hawaiʻi Department of the Attorney General.
+Prior to that, she was a deputy prosecuting attorney with the City and County of Honolulu and in private practice.
+Additionally, she worked for the State of Hawaiʻi Department of Education, teaching in Oʻahu’s public elementary schools.

-Kerry earned a bachelor’s degree from the University of Florida, and her law degree from Stetson University College of Law.
+Kerry earned her bachelor’s degree from the University of Florida, and her law degree from Stetson University College of Law.

-Aubrey has consulted as a researcher at the Hawaii Research Center for Futures Studies (HRCFS) and as a strategist and writer for the foundation Sustainable America, which seeks to create food and energy security in America.
-She has co-facilitated foresight workshops for the State Office of Planning on Oahu, West Maui Neighborhood Board, the Hawaii Futures Summit, Samsung Corporation, Kamehameha Schools, Oxfam’s Asian Development Dialogue Series, the first annual Myanmar Futures Exchange and a variety of private businesses and nonprofit organizations.
+Aubrey has consulted as a researcher at the Hawaiʻi Research Center for Futures Studies (HRCFS) and as a strategist and writer for the foundation Sustainable America, which seeks to create food and energy security in America.